BookingEasy/booking-easy-wp/readme.txt

     OR Use the shortcode `[sagenda-wp view="calendar"]` to display a month / week / day view. [in BETA testing for now!]

 SUPPORT THIPS : any error message? try to update to the last version of WordPress and use PHP 7 or higher !

+**Calendar view settings**
+Sagenda's calendar view will read your WordPress Settings : myURL/wp-admin/options-general.php The language of the calendar will match "Site Language" parameter.
+The Date and time format will match "Date Format" / "Time Format" parameters.
+The calendar will start on "Week Starts On" parameter.

 = LANGUAGE / TRANSLATIONS =